DIETARY SYSTEMS AND CONCEPTS

 There are many systems of metabolic typing.
 These range from ancient Chinese acupuncture classification of people based on the 5-element theory, yin and yang, and the macrobiotic classification of yin and yang, which is different, and the ayurvedic metabolic classification based on three basic types – pitta, vatta, and kapha.

-There are also many Western scientific systems such as classifying people by their blood type, or morphogenic types such as adrenal types, thyroid types, pituitary types, and others.
+There are also many Western scientific systems such as classifying people by the Hippocratic 4 types, or by their blood type, or morphogenic types such as adrenal types, thyroid types, pituitary types, and others.
 All seem to have some value.

 MACROBIOTICS APPLIED TO NUTRITIONAL BALANCING SCIENCE